akos-sereg/react-redux-boilerplate/README.md

 # react-redux-boilerplate

-This project is a working standalone front-end app aiming to demonstrate best practices.
+This project is a working standalone front-end app aiming to demonstrate best javascript practices and common usage of React / Redux.

 It is using the latest React + Redux as of November 2018.

 ## Usage